toreanjoel/mycelium/README.md

 - Look into using Tsung tooling or Artillery.

-### Notes for scaling
+### Scaling Planning
-- look into the system settings i.e ulimit etc
+- Look into the system settings i.e ulimit etc
-- make sure we turn off the presence emit update (try sending only data that is required and not automated)
+- Make sure we turn off the presence emit update (try sending only data that is required and not automated)
-- observer to look at the process info, get this installed and use it to manage process info
+- Observer to look at the process info, get this installed and use it to manage process info
-- heatbeat update? look at making this less or stopping sooner for users that disconnect and the server neeind to process this
+- Heatbeat update? look at making this less or stopping sooner for users that disconnect and the server neeind to process this
 - ETS storage type update, change from bag to duplicate bag, bag grows linear when inserting to same key, bag is constant

 ## Contributing